knpuniversity/stripe/knpu/ep2-subscriptions/subscription-canceled-webhook.md

 hold one of those *many* event types we saw earlier.

 The *first* type we'll handle is `customer.subscription.deleted`.
 We'll fill in the logic here in a second.
-Add the break.
+Add the `break`.

-We shouldn't receive *any* other event type, but if we do, throw an Exception:
-"Unexpected webhook from Stripe" and pass the type.
+We shouldn't receive *any* other event type because of how we configured the webhook, but just in case, throw an Exception: "Unexpected webhook from Stripe" and pass the type.

-At the bottom, well, we can return *anything* we want.
+At the bottom, well, we can return *anything* back to Stripe.
 How about a nice message:
 "Event Handled" and then the type.
-The important thing is to return a 200 status.
-If you return a *non* 200 status code, Stripe will think it failed and will try to send it again, over and over again.
-But 200 means "yo Stripe, it's cool - I heard you, I handled it".
+Well, there is *one* important piece: you *must* return a 200-level status code.
+If you return a *non* 200 status code, Stripe will think the webhook failed and will try to send it again, over and over again.
+But 200
+means:

+> Yo Stripe, it's cool - I heard you, I handled it.

 ## Quick!
 Cancel the Subscription!

-Ok, let's cancel a subscription!
+Alright, let's cancel the subscription!
 First, we need to find the Subscription in our database.
 And check this out: the subscription id lives at `data.object.id`.
-That's because *this* type of event embeds the subscription in question.
+That's because *this* type of event embeds the subscription in question. *Other* event types will embed *different* data.

 Add `$stripeSubscriptionId = $stripeEvent->data->object->id`.

-Next, our subscription table has a `stripeSubscriptionId` field on it.
-Let's query to find it!
-Because I already know I'll want to re-use this, I'll put the logic into a private function.
+Next, the subscription table has a `stripeSubscriptionId` field on it.
+Let's query on this!
+Because I already know I'll want to re-use this next code, I'll put the logic into a private function.
 On this line, call that future function with `$subscription = $this->findSubscription()` and pass it `$stripeSubscriptionId`.

-Scroll down and create this: `private function findSubscription()` with a `$stripeSubscriptionId` argument.
-Query for the subscription with `$subscription = $this->getDoctrine()->getRepository('AppBundle:Subscription')` and then `findOneBy()` passing this an array with one item: `stripeSubscriptionId` - the field name to query on - set to `$stripeSubscriptionId`.
+Scroll down and create this: `private function findSubscription()` with its `$stripeSubscriptionId` argument.
+Query for by adding
+`$subscription = $this->getDoctrine()->getRepository('AppBundle:Subscription')`
+and then `findOneBy()` passing this an array with one item: `stripeSubscriptionId` - the field name to query on - set to `$stripeSubscriptionId`.